 Glow wire test

-The glow wire test is a type of flame-retardant test used to evaluate the flammability and fire resistance of materials.
-It is a form of indirect flame method that involves applying a red-hot wire to the test subject.
-The test results obtained using such methods allow for the comparison and evaluation of ignition resistance, self-extinguishing properties (in case of ignition), and non-flammability/non-propagation in the event of dripping.
-As for when the glow wire test originated, it was established in 2001 by the International Electrotechnical Commission (IEC), as existing test methods did not cover some ignition sources.
-Since then, the glow wire test has been used to simulate heat generation effects that may occur due to malfunctions of electrical devices caused by overloaded connections or component overheating.
+The glow-wire test is a type of flammability test used to evaluate the combustibility and fire resistance of materials.
+It is a method of indirect flame testing in which a heated wire is applied to the test object.
+The results of such tests using various methods make it possible to compare and examine the ignition resistance, self-extinguishing properties (in case of ignition), and the non-propagation and non-expansion characteristics during dripping.
+As for the origin of the glow-wire test, it was established in 2001 by the International Electrotechnical Commission (IEC), because existing test methods did not cover some ignition sources.
+Since then, the glow-wire test has been used to simulate thermal effects that may occur due to malfunctions in electrical devices caused by overload connections or overheating of components.